tomdec/climbing-technique-detector/README.md

 ## /data
 Contains all data files required in this project.
-Label files will be included source control to have back-ups of them, video files and images won't since they are too large and not mine to make publicly available.
+Label files will be included in source control to have back-ups of them, video files and images won't since they are too large and not mine to make publicly available.

 ### /video